Nolu-M/Notes-code/README.md

 - may mutate a variable without returning anything e.g. print function only prints output and doesn't return anything.
 - keyword *'None'* represents absence of value, default return value for functions that do not explicitly return anything.

+### Classes and Objects
+- Class - help label and organize related collections of functions and attributes.
+- E.g. a class called has multiple functions and attributes such as legs, a name and bark. class Dog: def __init__(self, name): self.name = name self.legs = 4

+    def speak(self):
+        print(self.name + ' says: Bark!')

 ## Day 3: